How to Perform UX Audit that Will Pay Back x2 | AGENTE

 A design audit is similar to a financial audit: even though you think everything’s well, you’ll sleep better after a double-check.

-In this article, we’ll dwell on the value of UX audit, its types, and phases.
+In this article, we’ll dwell on the value of UX website audit, its types, and phases.
 What’s more, we’ll give you a UX audit checklist to identify all usability challenges with a direct impact on users' experience.

 User experience audit is a process that allows you to perform an expert analysis of your digital product—be it a website, mobile, or desktop app— depending on how the user interacts with your app.
 A proper UX audit helps in several areas: